Part 2 continued: Claude Code Snake app

 }

 This is where score, food, and movement meet.
-It has state, branching, and visible behavior, but it is still small enough to review line by line.
+It has state, branching, and visible behavior, but it's still small enough to review line by line.

 Keyboard controls